for Choosing a Jaybird False Bottom

 · You can specify the size and location of the hole in the Shopping Cart Text Box Area.

-SHOPPING CART TEXT BOX AREA:
+ITEM LISTING and SHOPPING CART "Additional Instructions" TEXT BOX AREA:

 HOW TO MEASURE YOUR VESSEL TO GET THE EXACT SIZE OF THE FALSE BOTTOM YOU NEED: